01-edu/public/subjects/AI.GO/first-wink/README.md

   } else {
     /*
     If the eye is open:
-    - Add to 'button' element the text: "Click to open the left eye"
+    - Add to the 'button' element the text: "Click to open the left eye"
     - Change the 'eyeLeft' element background color to black */
   }